0xdeafcafe/sw-client/README.md

 ## Brownie points

+- Add type support by migrating to TypeScript 🏗
 - Use redux sagas 📖
 - Inline resource filtering 🕵🏻‍♀️
 - Animations on the loading states (lottie?) ⚛️